Slavery in the United States: Three-fifths Compromise

 in the 72 years between the election of George Washington and the election of Abraham Lincoln, 50 of those years [had] a slaveholder as president of the United States, and, for that whole period of time, there was never a person elected to a second term who was not a slaveholder.

 The power of Southern states in Congress lasted until the Civil War, affecting national policies, legislation, and appointments.
-One result was that justices appointed to the Supreme Court were also primarily slave owners.
+One result was that most of the justices appointed to the Supreme Court were slave owners.
 The planter elite dominated the Southern congressional delegations and the United States presidency for nearly fifty years.